Frequently Asked Questions

-Using the Payment Collection feature is optional.
+Using the online Payment Collection feature is optional.
 You can leave it turned off and collect payments offline by any means available to you.
+You can even choose the most popular route of accepting both online and in person payments, providing the widest variety of payment options for your participants - which they love!
 We recommend stating the payment options you accept in the Pickup/Shipping Instructions of the auction as these are displayed on every auction item page and emailed to winning bidders.

 Online payment collection makes it very easy for you to collect payments and opens up a variety of payment methods for winning bidders, including major credit cards, debit cards, eChecks, and PayPal accounts.
 All online payments are automatically tracked within your auction.
-Without the Payment Collection feature, you'll need to manually track payments, which you can do on the Sales Summary page.
+Without the Payment Collection feature, you'll need to manually track payments, which you can do on the Sales Summary page and winning bidder invoices.

 The Payment Collection or Donation Collection feature must be turned on before you'll be able to connect a payment account to your auction.
 You can turn on one of these features and connect a payment account by following these steps:

 - Log into your auction.